History of EDSA

 It was with the help of the IADS that I got the chance to be in contact with members from student organizations such as Great Britain, Italy, Germany, the Netherlands and also some that were not yet members of the EEC, such as Sweden.
 After acquiring those contacts, I then made a trip to some places in Europe to meet with the dental students and convince them of the necessity to at least create national organizations.
 Indeed, I remember that in Spain at this time there was no national organization for dental students.
 The dental studies had been abolished in 1948 replaced by stomatologists and recreated in 1985.
 The 1st class was about to graduate in 1989.

 We continued to reach different student organizations until the end of November 1988.
 After some hard work of gathering representatives from the different national student organizations, we finally and officially created the EDS (that Française-building of Paris.
-The aims of the association and the dates of up-coming meetings to write the constitution of our new European Association for Dental Students were established at the same time.
+The aims of the association and the dates of upcoming meetings to write the constitution of our new European Association for Dental Students was established at the same time.
 The EDS had its first meetings in Portugal (Albufeira) and in Germany (Mainz).
 We did also participate at the IADS congresses in Bern and Verona, as well as during the midyear meetings in London.
 It is thanks to the help of the IADS at the beginning of the EDSA, that we need to remember their great support, even though our aims are now very different!